squirrel-prover/squirrel-prover/examples/README.md

 ACM, 2014.
  - [G] ISO/IEC 9798-3:2019, IT Security techniques – Entity authentication –
 Part 3: Mechanisms using digital signature techniques.
  - [H] Hubert Comon, Charlie Jacomme, and Guillaume Scerri.
-Oracle simula-
+Oracle
-tion: a technique for protocol composition with long term shared secrets.
+simulation: a technique for protocol composition with long term shared secrets.
 In Jonathan Katz and Giovanni Vigna, editors, Proceedings of the 27st ACM Conference on Computer and Communications Security (CCS’20), Orlando, USA, November 2020.
 ACM Press.
 To appear